2007 NASCAR Nextel Cup Series: Shell logo controversy

 Another controversy surrounded Shell and Sunoco.
-Sunoco does exclusively supply gasoline to NASCAR, yet RCR signed Shell and their Pennzoil brand to the No. 29 car driven by Daytona 500 winner Kevin Harvick.
+Sunoco does exclusively supply gasoline to NASCAR, yet Richard Childress Racing signed Shell and their Pennzoil brand to the No. 29 car driven by Daytona 500 winner Kevin Harvick.
 During the 500, the car had large Shell decals and large Shell logos on uniforms worn by Harvick and his team.
 Shell logos were ordered to be smaller for the following week's race at Auto Club.
 This was likely done at Sunoco's request since a rival gasoline company sponsored a car winning NASCAR's premier event, having taken away publicity from an official sponsor.

 Mark Martin's schedule

 The other concerned the part-time schedule being undertaken by Mark Martin.
 Through the spring Atlanta race, Martin held the points lead.
-Because he had planned a part-time schedule in the No. 01 Ginn Racing U.S. Army ride, Martin reiterated that he would not run in all 36 races on the circuit despite finishing second in the Daytona 500.
+Because he had planned a part-time schedule in the No. 01 Ginn Racing United States Army ride, Martin reiterated that he would not run in all 36 races on the circuit despite finishing second in the Daytona 500.
 He relinquished the lead by passing on the spring races at Bristol and Martinsville.
 Rookie drivers Regan Smith and Aric Almirola drove the No. 01 car in those races, as owner points had that car an exempt team for Bristol (from 2006) and Martinsville.
 However, Martin extended his schedule to include a few more points races, but did not race the full season.

 Dale Earnhardt Jr. signs 5-year contract with Hendrick Motorsports

 On May 10, it was announced that Dale Earnhardt Jr. would be leaving the No. 8 Budweiser Chevrolet following the conclusion of the season as he could not get a contract extension with Dale Earnhardt, Inc., the driving team his father founded and run by his stepmother, Teresa Earnhardt.
 Speculation according to WFXT in Boston had him going to Richard Childress Racing where the "unretirement" of the No. 3 car that his father drove to seven then-Winston Cup championships and the 1998 Daytona 500 would have happened.
 Other rumors had him going to Joe Gibbs Racing, or had him starting a Nextel Cup team with the organization he owns that fields Busch Series cars, JR Motorsports.
 However, at a press conference on June 13, Dale Earnhardt Jr. announced a five-year deal to join Hendrick Motorsports.
 He replaced Kyle Busch, who at the time drove the No. 5 Chevrolet; he subsequently joined Joe Gibbs Racing to replace J. J. Yeley in the No. 18 Toyota.
 Busch was replaced in the No. 5 by Casey Mears.
-On September 19, it was announced that Jr. had signed on to drive Hendrick's new No. 88 Mountain Dew AMP/National Guard Chevrolet.
+On September 19, it was announced that Jr. had signed on to drive Hendrick's new No. 88 Mountain Dew Amp/National Guard Chevrolet.
 Junior's crew chief at DEI, Tony Eury Jr. will make the move with him, leaving his position after the fall race at Talladega.